The Happold Foundation

 • Leverage Your Impact: Applications demonstrating how the Foundation's contribution will leverage additional resources or capacity are “particularly well regarded”

-• Competitive Process: Only four grants available in 2025 (three Human Development, one Engineering Futures) suggests high competition
+• Competitive Process: Typically four grants available per funding cycle (three Human Development, one Engineering Futures) suggests high competition

 • Built Environment Connection: Strongest alignment for projects connecting engineering, education, and improving communities through the built environment